JashKotadiya/slack-incident-agent/README.md

 ## 📚 Standard Operating Procedure (SOP)
 See the [`runbooks/SOP.md`](runbooks/SOP.md) file for the official GlobalCorp incident protocol regarding triage, auto-rollbacks, and post-mortems.

----
-*Built for the Hackathon.
-May the rate limits be ever in your favor!*